Universal Covertness for Discrete Memoryless Sources: Concluding Remarks

-Our proposed coding scheme consists of the combination of (i) an estimation of the source entropy via a plug-in estimator~\cite{basharin1959statistical}, and (ii) an appropriately designed type-based coding scheme able to simultaneously perform universal lossless source coding and source resolvablity.
-To simplify our analysis, we have divided step (ii) into two simpler problems, (a) source resolvability with lossless reconstruction and (b) universal uniform lossless source coding.
+Our proposed coding scheme consists of the combination of (i) a type-based coding scheme able to simultaneously perform universal lossless source coding and ensure an almost uniform encoder output, and (ii) source resolvability with lossless reconstruction of the input from the output.
 Our coding scheme uses a seed, i.e., a uniformly distributed sequence of bits, shared by the encoder and the decoder.
-Although our seed rate vanishes to zero as $n$ grows to infinity and has a length in the order of $O(n^{1/2 + \beta}$), $\beta>0$, it remains an open question and subject of future research whether it is possible to obtain the proposed convergence speed without a shared seed.
+Although our seed rate vanishes as $n$ grows to infinity and has a length $\Theta ( \log n)$, it is not clear whether a smaller seed could offer similar convergence rates.

-Finally, we have also proposed an explicit low-complexity encoding and decoding scheme for universal covertness of binary memoryless sources based on polar codes.
-Our explicit coding scheme requires a seed length that grows faster than $O(n^{1/2 + \beta})$, $\beta>0$, yet, its rate still vanishes as $n$ grows.
+Finally, we have proposed an explicit low-complexity encoding and decoding scheme for~universal covertness of binary memoryless sources based on polar codes.
+Our coding scheme requires a seed length that grows faster than $\log n$, yet, its rate still vanishes as $n$~grows.
+Note that in the special case of source resolvability, i.e., when the source is known to have a uniform distribution, then no seed is required in our coding scheme.